Volkswagen Golf Mk4: Volkswagen Bora/Jetta Mk4

-Volkswagen made a choice of three and five-door hatchback or a five-door station wagon available.
+Volkswagen made a choice of three and five-door hatchbacks or a five-door station wagon available.
 The European Golf wagon, launched in the spring of 1999, was nearly identical to the North American Jetta Wagon.
-The only difference was the use of the Golf front headlights, bumpers, grille, hood, and fenders as these parts are interchangeable between the Mk4 Golf and Bora/Jetta.
+The only difference was the use of the Golf front headlights, bumpers, grille, hood, and fenders, as these parts are interchangeable between the Mk4 Golf and Bora/Jetta.